SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/heat-generator/README.md

 Following is an example of a virtual configuration, demonstrating which details can be customized:
 * _clm_service_components_ - this is the complete list of service components required by the CLM node.
-The heat template generator uses this list to figure out whether a server is a CLM node, a controller node or a compute node.
+The heat template generator uses this list to figure out whether a server is a deployer node, a controller node or a compute node.
-This information will then be used to group management IP addresses together and to determine the server flavor, unless explicitly configured for the server or server role
+This information will then be used to group lifecycle management IP addresses together and to determine the server flavor, unless explicitly configured for the server or server role
 * _clm_flavor_ - default flavor used for the CLM node
 * _controller_flavor_ - default flavor used for all controller nodes